Portugal Explorer: Porto to Algarve - 8 Days

 Summary

 Begin your 8-day Portuguese adventure in the UNESCO-listed city of Porto.
 Follow a local guide on a tasting tour of the city’s namesake wine and seafood specialties, then head south to Aveiro – Portugal’s very own Venice.
-Continue to Lisbon to explore its historic neighbourhoods, churches and castles – and don’t forget to try a pastel de nata (or three)!
-Then make your way to Evora to meet local cork producers and winemakers, before wrapping up in Olhao with beach time, boat trips and those famous Algarve sunsets.
+Continue to Lisbon to explore its historic neighbourhoods, cobbled streets and castles – and don’t forget to try a pastel de nata (or three)!
+Then make your way to Evora to meet local cork producers and winemakers.
+Wrap up in the coastal city of Olhao with beach time, boat trips and those famous Algarve sunsets.

 Itinerary